pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 You must import it and run it first.

+## XDR and SecureX don't create incidents the same way !

+Incident managements principles are exactly the same for XDR and SecureX.
+But XDR doesn't use the same APIs for creating **Incidents**.

+That means that everything described into this article is valid for both platform.
+But **Incidents** APIs are differents.

+One main reason of that is that XDR take into account **asset priority** and not SecureX.
+A consequence of this is that the code for creating the Incident is not the same.

+This is why we have 2 separated version of the lab simulator. **lab_simulator-001** is dedicated to SecureX demos, and **lab_simulator-002** is dedicated to XDR demos.

 ## Additional resources

 Don't hesitate to have a look to this awesome DEVNET learning lab that digs into Incident creation and bundle details.